vossstef/tang_nano_20k_c64/README.md

 A [Tape](https://en.wikipedia.org/wiki/Commodore_Datasette) *.TAP file can be loaded via OSD file selection.<br>
 In order to start a tape download select CBM Kernal (mandatory) and type: LOAD<br>
 The file is loaded automatically as soon as file selected via OSD (no need to press PLAY TAPE button).<br>
-Screen will blank for several seconds and then display briefly the filename of the to be loaded file.<br> It will blank afterwards till load completed.
-I will take time...<br>
+Screen will blank for several seconds and then display briefly the filename of the to be loaded file.<br> It will blank afterwards till load completed and take time...<br>
 Copy a *.TAP to your sdcard and rename it to **c64tap.tap** as default boot tape.<br>
 Prevent TAP load at boot or for **Tape unload** OSD TAP selection **No Disk** , **Save settings** and **Reset**.<br>
 The available Tape Sound can be disabled from OSD.